-The Knowledge and Practice Group examines the relationship between knowledge and practice, in various areas of work across the private, public and third sectors.
-The group is interested in the different ways in which the relationship between knowledge and practice influences, and is influenced by, the actions and routines of individuals, groups and organisations.
+The Knowledge and Practice Group examines how knowledge and practice are created, shared and used across the private, public and third sectors, and explores the relationships between knowledge and practice.
+The group is interested in the different ways in which knowing and practicing influence, and are influenced by, the actions and routines of individuals, groups and organisations.

 Researchers in the group draw on multiple disciplines to examine the inter-relationship between knowledge and practice, using a range of methods and theoretical perspectives.
 Research spans micro-, meso- and macro-level analyses of knowing and doing, policy, and the development of knowledge and practice.
 This includes studies of:

 - development of expertise, identities and new practices